-The transition from recognizing cancer as primarily an oncogenic disorder to the present where it is now recognized that the epigenome plays an essential role, required about a decade.
-The diagnostic workup for treating cancer now routinely requires analysis of the CIMP+ status and the routine analysis of cancers such as colon carcinoma, breast cancer, and pancreatic cancer, generates a great deal of information, contributing immensely to our understanding of the complexities of CIMP+ features across the entire spectrum of cancerous tumors.^{27, 28}
+The transition from recognizing cancer as primarily an oncogenic disorder to recognizing that the epigenome plays an essential role, required about a decade.
+The diagnostic workup for treating cancer now routinely requires analysis of the CIMP+ status and the routine analysis of cancers such as colon carcinoma, breast cancer, and pancreatic cancer, generates a great deal of information, contributing immensely to our understanding of the complexities of CIMP+ features across the entire spectrum of cancerous tumors. ^{28,29}

 Included in the epigenetic analysis of malignancies is an analysis of the genes and genetic mutations causing and contributing to tumor growth.
-We are finding that many of the highly active genes during embryonic development are also associated with many cancers including the same genes in tumors of many different organs.29
+We are finding that many of the highly active genes during embryonic development are also associated with many cancers including the same genes in tumors of many different organs.30

-V. Other important epigenetic functions
+VII.
+Other important epigenetic functions